THE ORDER OF ST JOHN

 In 1113 the foundation of the Order was formally approved by Pope Paschal II with the Bull that placed it under the protection of the Holy See.
 The Order was given the right to elect its superiors without any interference by other secular or religious authorities.
 The members of the Order thus called knights were bound with three monastic vows of poverty, chastity and obedience.
 During the Crusades they were obliged to protect the pilgrims that added the military role to the Hospitaller mission.

 In 1522, Rhodes was attacked by the Ottoman Armada of Suleiman the Magnificent and after battling for several months Rhodes laid down its arms and the Grand Master, Philippe Villiers de L’Isle-Adam and the serving knights left Rhodes.
-The Order spent seven years moving from place to place throughout Europe until, in 1530, the Holy Roman Emperor, King Charles V of Spain gave the Order the island of Malta for a falcon as an annual fee.
-The Knights were noblemen from the most important families of Europe, and their mission was to protect the Catholic faith.
+The Order spent seven years moving throughout Europe until, in 1530, the Holy Roman Emperor, King Charles V of Spain gave the Order the island of Malta for a falcon as an annual fee.
+The knights were noblemen from the most important families of Europe, and their mission was to protect the Catholic faith.

 The Knights In Malta